-The invention of the sweat proof undershirt has quite literally changed the lives of tens of thousands of men worldwide.
-By simply wearing a specially designed undershirt, many men who suffer from hyperhidrosis, or excessive sweating, experience bolstered assurance, or what we at Ejis like to call “wearable confidence.”
-They are finally freed from the embarrassment of sweat marks, pit stains and odor associated with heavy perspiration.
+The invention of the sweat proof undershirt has quite literally changed the lives of tens of thousands of men and women worldwide.
+By simply wearing a specially designed undershirt, many people who suffer from hyperhidrosis, or excessive sweating, experience bolstered assurance, or what we at Ejis like to call “wearable confidence.”
+They are finally freed from the embarrassment of sweat marks, pit stains, and odor associated with heavy perspiration.

 If you suffer from excessive sweating, you know that not all products that claim to be sweat proof are created equal.
 The manufacturing of sweat proof undergarments is becoming a competitive industry.
-Ejis, Inc., along with Thompson Tees, ItsDri, DEEPVTEE, Kleinert’s, NanoDri, Sutran and Sweatshield, all sell sweat proof undershirts.
 And as a consumer, it can be overwhelming trying to decide which sweat proof products to select.
-All of the brands claim to have the magic technology to stop perspiration before it reaches your dress shirt.
+Many brands claim to have the magic technology to stop perspiration before it reaches your dress shirt.
 But does their sweat proof undershirt actually work?

 Sweat proof undershirts are made for people who suffer from excessive sweating, or hyperhidrosis.
 Their sole purpose is to stop sweat from reaching your outer clothes.
 (Unfortunately, they are not designed to stop your body from sweating… scientists and chemists still struggle with that monumental task!)

-The technology used to provide sweat protection is pretty similar.
+The technology used in a sweat proof undershirt to provide sweat protection is pretty similar.
 A protective layer typically targets the areas where a person most commonly sweats, such as the underarms.
 The construction of the protective layer typically involves several layers.
 The combination of these layers accomplishes three goals:

 The padded protection is not for everyone, though many men find that it’s just a matter of getting used to the added layers under their arms.
 And for most, the added protection is a welcome tradeoff to the inevitable embarrassment of sweating through a shirt.
 While the pads may initially feel awkward, the bottom line is that no one will know you’re wearing a sweat proof undershirt.
 (Unless you’re like surgical technician Tom who has no shame in touting – and showing off— his new Ejis micro modal undershirt by lifting his scrubs over his head.)